From an Arch Trellis to a Cattle Panel Greenhouse

 This is the caterpillar that will become a butterfly story.
 This cattle panel served as a growing trellis for garden veggies in summer, has morphed to a cold frame for early fall and will soon turn into a greenhouse to serve our plants through fall and winter.

-Cattle Panel Greenhouse – A Quick Fix Solution
+Cattle Panel Greenhouse – A Quick Fix Solution That Works and Lasts

-Leveling out a Cattle Panel Greenhouse
+Cattle Panel Greenhouse Plans

-Materials and Equipment Used
+Materials and Equipment for Cattle Panel Greenhouse

 - Row cover frost cloth and plant blanket